opensafely/qof-utilities/README.md

 # QOF registers in OpenSAFELY

-## Aim

 The purpose of this repository is to provide code which replicates [QOF business rules](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/general-practice-data-hub/quality-outcomes-framework-qof) for condition registers.
-This code is intended for researchers to copy and use in their own OpenSAFELY study repositories, and can be used for further analyses on monthly QOF trends and broken down by relevant variables.
+This code is intended for researchers to copy and use in their own OpenSAFELY study repositories, and can be used for further analyses on monthly QOF trends and breakdowns by relevant variables.

-This repo also contains [wiki’s with documentation](https://github.com/opensafely/qof-utilities/wiki) about how we have implemented the QOF business rules.
+This repo also contains [wikis](https://github.com/opensafely/qof-utilities/wiki) with documentation about how we have implemented the QOF business rules.
 Please feel free to contribute to it, and the [discussion](https://github.com/opensafely/qof-utilities/discussions) and raise any [issues](https://github.com/opensafely/qof-utilities/issues) - this resource is in development and we welcome all contributions to help others use it.

+We have designed this repo and the instructions below for people who are familiar with OpenSAFELY and who have completed the [OpenSAFELY Getting Started tutorial](https://docs.opensafely.org/getting-started/).

 ## Contents of this repo

-This repo currently contains all resources for the QOF registers for the following clinical domains
+This repo currently contains resources for the creation of QOF registers for the following clinical domains in OpenSAFELY

-- Asthma (AST_REG
+- Asthma (AST_REG)

 - Diabetes (DM_REG)